veesesh/flaskrestapi/README.md

 ## ⏭ What's next for -
 - A Proper GUI for the project
-- can do hosting of the flask using stable WSGI and apache or anyother so as to avoid crashing of server
+- can do hosting of the flask using stable WSGI and apache or any other so as to avoid crashing of server